 These are some notes that I have taken while listening to the Pimsleur Japanese course.
-No course is perfect and Pimsleur is no exception; when I was first listened to it, sometimes I could not understand what they were saying; I kept rewinding and playing the same portions, specially in the dialogs, i.e., I sorely missed a transcript.
-This appear to be a common complain about the Pimsleur method.
-I do not speak Japanese by any stretch of the imagination, but I have been taking classes for a while so now I can understand the beginner lessons that used to puzzled me, so I went back to my notes, fixed them, and am here making them available to anyone that might find them useful.
+No course is perfect and Pimsleur is no exception; when I first listened to it, sometimes I could not understand what they were saying; I kept rewinding and playing the same portions, specially in the dialogs, i.e., I sorely missed a transcript.
+This appears to be a common complain about the Pimsleur method.
+I do not speak Japanese by any stretch of the imagination, but I have been taking classes for a while so now I can understand the beginner lessons that used to puzzle me, so I went back to my notes, fixed them, and am here making them available to anyone that might find them useful.
+This material is study material for me, so my apologies for any unintentional blunder that I may have written.

 - the translation in English